Child Protection Policy

 v.
 Providing all Covered Persons with identification that identifies the individual as having the responsibilities of a Covered Person.

 vi.
-Provide for the prompt investigation and preparation of written findings of reports of sus-pected physical abuse or sexual abuse, and if there is reasonable cause to believe a crime has been committed, coordination with other law enforcement officials.
+Provide for the prompt investigation and preparation of written findings of reports of suspected physical abuse or sexual abuse, and if there is reasonable cause to believe a crime has been committed, coordinate with other law enforcement officials, as necessary.

-Training of Covered Persons will be performed via distance education by the RUO on an “as needed” basis.
-The RUO will track individuals trained, their workplace location and when training renewal is due.
+Training of Covered Persons will be performed via distance education by the RCO on an “as needed” basis.
+The RCO will track individuals trained, their workplace location and when training renewal is due.
 Training materials will include the SUNY System-Wide policy training and college specific information.

 Any person hosting, sponsoring, or approving an event where children may be present must follow these procedures:

 i.
-Fill out the attached Form A. The completed form should be submitted to the Secretary of the Vice President of Administration.
+Fill out the attached Form A. The completed form should be submitted to the Secretary of the Vice President for Administration and COO.

 ii.
-For all events occurring on property owned or maintained by the college the Facilities Use Policy and Procedures (Appendix B) applies.
-This policy states that a facilities use form be filled out and also handed into the Secretary to the Vice President of Administration.
+For all events occurring on property owned or maintained by the College the Facilities Use Policy and Procedures (Appendix B) applies.
+This policy states that a facilities use form be filled out and also submitted to the Secretary to the Vice President for Administration and COO.

 iii.
-The Secretary to the Vice President of Administration will give Form A to the RUO.
+The Secretary to the Vice President for Administration and COO will forward Form A to the RCO.

 iv.
-If the RUO determines the event is a Covered Activity sponsored by the college or a college affiliated organization, the RUO will assign a Covered Person to the activity and provide that person with identification, necessary training and a phone number to report immediately any suspected physical abuse or sexual abuse of a child to the proper authority.
+If the RCO determines the event is a Covered Activity sponsored by the College or a College affiliated organization, the RCO will assign a Covered Person to the activity and provide that person with identification, necessary training and a phone number to immediately report any suspected physical abuse or sexual abuse of a child to the proper authority.

 v.
-If the RUO determines the event is a Covered Activity that is sponsored by a third party the Secretary to the Vice President for Administration will provide the third party with a copy of the Revocable Permit- Use of College Facilities for Covered Activities (Appendix C), a copy of the SUNY Empire State College Child Protection Policy and the SUNY Empire State College Mandatory Child Sexual Abuse Reporting and Prevention Policy (Appendix D).
+If the RCO determines the event is a Covered Activity that is sponsored by a third party the Secretary to the Vice President for Administration and COO will provide the third party with a copy of the Revocable Permit - Use of College Facilities for Covered Activities (Appendix C), a copy of the SUNY Empire State College Child Protection Policy and the SUNY Empire State College Mandatory Child Sexual Abuse Reporting and Prevention Policy (Appendix D).
 The revocable permit should be filled out completely and returned along with the written acknowledgement that both policies have been received and will be adhered to.
 The acknowledgement form is as an addendum to the revocable permit.

 i.
-When the enrollment period for each term has ended, the Director of Compliance will scan registration across the college and notify the RUO if any face to face college courses have children enrolled, including the location and name of the faculty member and the name of the primary mentor.
+When the enrollment period for each term has ended, the Director of Compliance will review registration throughout the college and notify the RCO if any face to face college courses have children enrolled, including the location and name of the faculty member and the name of the primary mentor.

 ii.
-The RUO will notify the faculty member teaching the course as well as the primary mentor and provide training.
+The RCO will notify the faculty member teaching the course as well as the primary mentor and provide training.

 iii.
-All residency coordinators with a required overnight component must fill out Form A and hand it in to the Secretary to the Vice President of Administration.
+All residency coordinators with a required overnight component must fill out Form A and forward it to the Secretary to the Vice President for Administration and COO.

-5. Retaliation: Any reports of retaliation should be directed to the Chief Diversity Officer for Institutional Equity and Inclusion and Title IX Coordinator phone number (646) 230-1293.
-F.
+Any reports of retaliation should be directed to the Chief Diversity Officer for Institutional Equity and Inclusion or the Title IX Coordinator at 518-587-2100 Ext.
+2389.